theatulgupta/HyperAI/README.md

 - All backend APIs are secured using Clerk JWT middleware.
 - TanStack Query handles API caching and mutation.
-- TanStack Router provides seamless navigation and data fetching integration.
+- React Router provides seamless navigation and data fetching integration.

 ---